morgans3/API_Wider-Determinants-of-Health/README.md

     ]
    },
    ...
-   {
-    "configName": "adcredentials",
-    "secretName": "adcredentials",
-    "secrets": [
-     {
-      "ldapauth": "ldapauth"
-     },
-     {
-      "ldappass": "ldappass"
-     },
-     ...
-    ]
-   }
   ],
-  "serviceaccounts": [
-   "SERVICENAMEMATCHINGAWSSECRETKEY",
-   ...
-  ]
  }
 }
 ```

-- `activedirectories`: An array of Active Directory configurations.
 - `configuration`: An array of configuration objects in the form: `{ configName: string, secretName: string, secrets: [{ secretkey: string, secretvalue: string }] }`
-- `serviceaccount` holds and array of strings which match the keys stored in the `serviceaccounts` secret in AWS Secrets manager.
-This section will store all of the key-value pairs as `organisation-keys` to allow service account credentials to be used on certain API methods.

 The cofiguration file provides the API with knowledge of which secrets to pull from AWS Secrets Manager in order to set the correct environment variables for the API.

 ## Usage (API Calls)

-API endpoints are stored in the `routes` folder and can be viewed by navigating to <https://api.YOUR_URL_HERE/api-docs/> after being deployed.
+API endpoints are stored in the `routes` folder and can be viewed by navigating to <https://SUBDOMAIN.YOUR_URL_HERE/api-docs/> after being deployed.

 ## Testing Locally